Education

 REPRESENTATIVE CASES

 • Armstrong v.
 Newsom: RBGG proved in federal court that California’s prison and parole systems violate the Americans with Disabilities Act and the Rehabilitation Act of 1973 by discriminating against prisoners and parolees with mobility, sight, hearing, learning, mental and kidney disabilities.
 We secured systemwide injunctive relief to end the discrimination, which was upheld on appeal.
 See Armstrong v.
 Wilson, 942 F. Supp.
 1252 (N.D.
 Cal.
 1996), aff’d 124 F.3d 1019 (9th Cir.
 1997).
 We also established that the State is responsible for taking steps to ensure the rights of prisoners and parolees with disabilities are accommodated when it chooses to house them in third-party county jail facilities.
 See Armstrong v.
 Brown, 857 F. Supp.
 2d 919 (N.D.
 Cal.
 2012), aff’d 732 F.3d 955 (9th Cir.
 2013), cert denied, 134 S. Ct.
 2725 (2014); and 622 F.3d 1058 (9th Cir.
 2010).
-The Armstrong litigation has resulted in a series of ground-breaking precedents, including rulings that the ADA does not permit state government agencies to avoid compliance by delegating responsibilities to local governments, and that prisoners cannot be held in solitary confinement solely on account of disability.
+The Armstrong litigation has resulted in a series of ground-breaking precedents, including rulings that the ADA does not permit state government agencies to avoid compliance by delegating responsibilities to local governments, and that incarcerated people cannot be held in solitary confinement solely on account of disability.
 We are currently working to stop staff misconduct targeting people with disabilities at CDCR.
 On September 8, 2020 and March 11, 2021 respectively, Judge Claudia Wilken granted in part our February 2020 and June 2020 motions to stop staff misconduct at six prisons in CDCR.
 The Court found that the systemic abuses against incarcerated people with disabilities at—R.J.
 Donovan Correctional Facility (San Diego, CA)), CSP – Los Angeles County (Lancaster, CA), CSP -Corcoran (Corcoran, CA), Kern Valley State Prison (Delano, CA), Substance Abuse Treatment Facility (Corcoran, CA), and California Institution for Women (Corona, CA) —violate the ADA and prior court orders.
 As a remedy, the Court required Defendants to develop plans to install security cameras and use body worn-cameras (BWCs) throughout the six prisons, reform the staff investigation and disciplinary process, and increase supervisory staffing on all yards at the six prisons.
 Currently, BWCs and fixed security cameras are in use at all six prisons.
 The Court also appointed an expert to oversee implementation of the mandated reforms.
 Armstrong v.
 Newsom, 484 F.Supp.3d 808 (N.D.
 Cal.
 2020); Armstrong v.
 Newsom, 2021 WL 933106 (N.D.
 Cal.
 2021).
 On February 2, 2023, the Ninth Circuit affirmed the September 8, 2020 RJD Order in full and the majority of the March 11, 2021 Five Prisons Order (except provisions regarding increased supervisory staffing and pepper-spray policies, which were vacated.)
 Armstrong v.
 Newsom, 58 F.4th 1283 (9th Cir.
 2023).
 Relatedly, on July 30, 2020, the Court ordered that CDCR transfer two witnesses from the prison where they had faced assault, threats and other retaliation for their participation in the litigation.
 Armstrong v.
 Newsom, 475 F. Supp.
 3d 1038 (N.D.
 Cal.
 2020).

 • Stiner v.
 Brookdale Senior Living, Inc.: RBGG and co-counsel filed a federal class action lawsuit in July 2017 accusing Brookdale Senior Living, the largest provider of assisted living for senior citizens and persons with disabilities in the U.S., of financial abuse and widespread violations of the Americans with Disabilities Act of 1990 (“ADA”) and California’s Unruh Civil Rights Act.
 More than 5,000 residents live in Brookdale’s 89 California assisted living facilities.
 On January 25, 2019 the district court denied Brookdale’s motion to dismiss, finding the ADA applies to assisted living facilities.
 Stiner et al., v.
 Brookdale Senior Living, Inc. et al., 354 F.Supp.3d 1046 (N.D.
 Cal.
 Jan.
 25, 2019).
 On March 30, 2023, the Court granted in part and denied in part Plaintiffs’ motion for class certification.
 In the Order, the Court reaffirmed its prior judgment that the ADA applies to Brookdale’s assisted living facilities, and certified a class of residents who use wheelchairs and scooters under the theory that Brookdale’s Fleet Safety Policy violates Title III of the ADA by requiring residents to transfer out of their scooters or power wheelchairs in order to ride on Brookdale’s vans or buses, denying them an equal access to Brookdale’s transportation services because of their disabilities.
 On October 13, 2023, the Plaintiffs filed a Fourth Amended Complaint.
 The trial in the case will begin on September 9, 2024 in federal district court in Oakland, California, and is expected to last several weeks.